 - Choose your loan type.
 Click Next.

-- Finally, review your loan offer from Backed.
+Once your final application is approved, review your loan offer from Backed.
 Should you accept, the funds are deposited into your account within two business days.

 I got the Backed personal loan.
 Now what?